juancra264/docs/linux/Firewalld.md

+# Firewalld

-Firewalld Configuration:
+##Firewalld Configuration:

 ```
  sudo firewall-cmd --list-all
 ```

-Get the active zone on the server:
+## Get the active zone on the server:

 ```
 sudo firewall-cmd --get-active-zone
 ```

-Adding a service to the firewalld:
+## Adding a service to the firewalld:

 ```
 sudo firewall-cmd --add-service=ftp --permanent
 sudo firewall-cmd --reload
 ```

-Adding TCP or UDP port to the firewalld:
+## Adding TCP or UDP port to the firewalld:

 ```
 sudo firewall-cmd --add-port=514/udp --permanent